-Whether you're dealing with a translation, proofreading or transcription project, projects will inevitably throw up a few queries as your team of translators seek to gain a firm understanding of the source text.
-You should appreciate the necessity of providing clarification on any ambiguities, and strive to answer any questions as fully as possible.
+Ideally, you should appreciate the necessity of clarifying any ambiguities and strive to answer any questions as fully as possible.
 After all, it's in your best interest to do so.

-If you don't respond, translators will generally leave a note in their translation (if in Microsoft Word, the 'Comment' facility works well for this) and hope someone picks up on the points raised.
+If you don't respond, translators will generally leave a note in their translation (the 'Comment' function in Microsoft Word works well for this), and someone will need to pick up on the points raised.

-Atlas will present any queries clearly, logically, and ideally all in one go.
+Atlas Translations will present any queries clearly, logically, and all in one go.
 We will list each query in the order in which it appears in the source document, stating clearly where the issue in question occurs within the document.